tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

 In this instance, I have opted for the British spelling of col<ins>ou</ins>r to avoid confusing the variable with Processing's [`color()`](https://py.processing.org/reference/color.html) function.

-No single approach (range, range-less, or enumerate) is necessarily better than another.
+No single approach (range, enumerate, etc.) is necessarily better than another.
 What you elect to use will depend on your coding style and what you need to accomplish.

 ### Rainbow Sequence Loop Task